(Washington)

 Having said that, all the sugar and other BAD stuff in soda takes away from your body's overall health level, which leaves it less able to keep you operating at top level.

-Shin Splints, like all forms of Tendonitis, is a progressive dynamic of increasing tightness and pain.
-So I'm not at all surprised that you never had a problem, and now you do.
+Shin splints, like all forms of Tendonitis, is a progressive dynamic of increasing tightness and pain.
+So I'm not at all surprised that you never had a problem, and now you

-Were I you, I absolutely would stop drinking soda, but because there is nothing at all good for you in it, not because of the shin splints.
+Were I you, I absolutely -would- stop drinking soda (for all the reasons that EVERRYBODY should stop drinking soda pop drinks), but mostly because A. there is nothing at all good for you in it, and B. it has negative effects on the body.

 ----------------------